eslint-community/eslint-plugin-eslint-plugin/docs/rules/require-meta-docs-url.md

 # require rules to implement a meta.docs.url property (require-meta-docs-url)

-`meta.docs.url` property is the official location to store a URL to their documentation in the rule metadata.
-Some integration tools will show the URL to users to understand rules.
+A rule can store the URL to its documentation page in `meta.docs.url`.
+This enables integration tools / IDEs / editors to conveniently provide the link to developers so that they can better understand the rule.

 ## Rule Details